Web Workers Architecture & Communication

 Communication Protocols & Data Serialization

 High-throughput architectures require Message Passing Strategies that batch payloads.
-Amortizing postMessage overhead reduces context-switch frequency by 40–60%.
-Implement a sliding window with a 16ms flush interval.
+Amortizing postMessage overhead reduces context-switch frequency.
+Implementing a sliding-window flush aligned to 16ms display frames keeps the pipeline within frame budgets.

 Bidirectional channels use MessagePort pairs for multiplexed routing.
 Unidirectional flows simplify state tracking but require separate workers for request/response cycles.
 Channel multiplexing prevents head-of-line blocking during concurrent operations.

 Message queue backpressure prevents memory exhaustion.
 Workers must signal capacity limits before receiving new payloads.
-Implement a token-bucket rate limiter that caps queue depth at navigator.hardwareConcurrency * 2.
+A simple token counter capped at navigator.hardwareConcurrency * 2 is a practical starting point.

 // main.ts